-- 102. INTRODUCTION TO EARTH SCIENCE (4).
-Study of the nature of the oceans, atmosphere and solid earth and the place of the earth in the universe.
-Includes examination of rocks, minerals and fossils.
-Three hours of lecture and three hours of laboratory per week. - 150.
+- 100. INTRODUCTION TO EARTH SCIENCES (4).
+Consideration of the major theories regarding the nature of the solid earth, atmosphere and the place of the earth in the universe.
+Analysis of geophysical and geochemical studies in the earth sciences.
+(FWS) - 101.
+EARTH SCIENCES LABORATORY (1).
+Laboratory studies of rocks, minerals, air photos, topographic and geologic maps.
+Three hours of laboratory per week.
+S (d) - 150.
 GENERAL GEOLOGY (4).
 An introduction to geology, including the study of earthquakes, volcanoes, oceanic processes, and continental drift.
 The use of topographic and geologic maps and the identification of rocks and minerals are emphasized.
 Field trips are included.
-Three hours of lecture and three hours of laboratory per week.
-F(d), W(d), S(d)

-152. HISTORICAL GEOLOGY (4).
+Three hours of lecture and three hours of laboratory per week. - 152.
+HISTORICAL GEOLOGY (4).
 Geologic history of the earth, the fossil record, stratigraphy, and geologic maps.
 Special emphasis on the geology of Southern California.
 Three hours of lecture and three hours of laboratory per week.
 Prerequisite: Earth Sciences 150.
-F(d)
+W(d)